 3. Inspect Your Water Heater

-It’s important to always inspect your water heater, especially if it’s getting a little bit older.
+It’s important to always inspect your hot water heater, especially if it’s getting a little bit older.
 With additional guests at your home taking showers combined with freezing weather, your water heater will be working overtime.
 This extended stress can cause your heater to break, leak and cause severe damage to your home.

 Depending on the model, a water heater’s life expectancy averages between 8-20 years.
 Once your heater reaches that age range, you should begin to inspect it weekly.